rhysd/hgrep/README.md

 ## Bug reporting

-Please [make an issue on GitHub][new-issue].
+Please [create an issue on GitHub][new-issue].
 Ensure to describe how to reproduce the bug.

 ## License